junxit/us-congress-bills-115/metadata.md

 - 2018-02-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 74). (text: CR 2/13/2018 H1083-1084)
 - 2018-02-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 74).(text: CR 2/13/2018 H1083-1084)
 - 2018-02-14 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-02-15 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.